-A SHIP IN THE WOODS + GREENPEACE will be co-hosting a happy hour event on Greenpeace's Arctic Sunrise in support of their Million Acts of Blue initiative for a plastics free future.
+A SHIP IN THE WOODS + GREENPEACE will be co-hosting an art event on Greenpeace's Arctic Sunrise in support of their Million Acts of Blue initiative for a plastics free future.
 Featuring Artist Ingram Ober.
-Free Beer / Live DJ sets.
+Live DJ sets / Beverages

 Friday July 27th